rylagan229/rylagan229-coe332/FinalProject/README.md

 # Data Used
 Uses data that contains the latest 3000 intakes from the Austin Animal Center.
+Source of the data can be found at the link here:
 The dates available range from 12/16/2020 to 5/5/2021